The Ultimate Travel Guide for Granada, Spain

 1. The Alhambra and los miradores

-Of course, the best thing to do in Granada is to see the Alhambra!
-This is what Granada is known for, and cannot be missed.
-Los miradores are simply the best places to see the Alhambra from far away.
-Most tourists come to Granada specifically to see this fortress, but if you're worried that that’s all there is to this city, then you are poorly mistaken.
-The best miradores are Mirador San Nicolas and one that doesn’t have a name but you’ll probably pass on the way up!
+Additionally, los miradores are simply the best places to see the Alhambra from far away.
+After all, while the Alhambra is beautiful on the inside, the view of it from the opposite side of the city is truly breathtaking.
+The best Miradores are Mirador San Nicolas and one that unfortunately doesn’t have a name, but you’ll probably pass on the way up!
+Use the photo above as your reference.
 Go for the sunset but get there early to snag a seat on the wall.

 2. The Albaicín